dorukkilitcioglu/persistd/README.md

 ```
 python persist.py -d <project_name>
 ```
 This will ask you multiple times if you **really** want to delete that project.
-You can optionally delete only the persist-desktop files from the project.
+You can optionally delete only the persistd files from the project.

 The two additional options are `-a` and `-r`, which adds or removes a program with the given name.
 For example, you can remove ConEmu from a project using
 ```